paulgay/crf_dia_ident/example/readme.txt

-each directory show the commands to train a CRF with unary, pairwise and uniq potential
+each example directory show the commands to train a CRF with unary, pairwise and uniq potential

-The features are assumed to be continuous and parameters are tied over all the labels, i.e. there is one CRF parameter for each feature
+The features are assumed to be continuous and parameters are tied over all the labels, i.e. there is one CRF parameter for each feature (note other techniques such as [1] could be applied, but I did not implemented them)

 **** train a CRF model *****
 The command to train a CRF model looks like: